Richard Ernest Dupuy: Early life and World War I

-Richard Ernest Dupuy was born on March 24, 1887 in New York City.
+Richard Ernest Dupuy was born on March 24, 1887, in New York City.
 He aspired to a career in the United States Army but his family's circumstances required him to go out to work at the age of 17.
 He spent three years in various clerical roles before finding employment as a junior reporter at the New York Herald.
-In 1909 Dupuy joined the New York Army National Guard and by 1917 he had become the Heralds shipping news editor and a features editor.
-After the United States joined World War I in 1917 Dupuy was deployed to France where he served in command of an artillery battery and as a staff officer of an artillery regiment.
-At the end of the war he transferred to the US Army, accepting a regular commission.
+In November 1909, Dupuy joined the New York Army National Guard as a private.
+In April 1915, he was commissioned as a second lieutenant.
+By 1917, Dupuy had become the Heralds shipping news editor and a features editor.
+After the United States joined World War I in 1917, he was deployed to France where he served in command of an artillery battery and as a staff officer of an artillery regiment.
+At the end of the war, Dupuy transferred to the US Army, accepting a regular commission.

 Dupuy was married to Laura Nevitt Dupuy, who was an accomplished illustrator and artist, and their son Trevor Nevitt Dupuy was born in New York City on May 3, 1919.

+Dupuy graduated from the Field Artillery School Battery Officers' Course in 1924 and the Command and General Staff School in 1933.
+After World War I, Dupuy served in the Philippines and in a number of public relations roles including as chief of the Army Information Service in New York City; on the general staffs of II Corps and the First Army and with the United States Military Academy, where he served in public relations from 1938 to 1940.